Congress Will Consider Student-Loan Deferrals for Victims of Sexual Violence

 Click on the above image for the full Bill submitted to Congress.

-THE CHRONICLE OF HIGHER EDUCATION (June 9, 2022) – A bill introduced in Congress on Wednesday would grant students who experience sexual violence federal loan deferments while they are on temporary leave from college for treatment.
+THE CHRONICLE OF HIGHER EDUCATION – A bill introduced in Congress in June would grant students who experience sexual violence federal loan deferments while they are on temporary leave from college for treatment.

 Under the Student Loan Deferment for Sexual Violence Survivors Act, HR 7980, students would be eligible for up to three years of federal loan deferrals — broken into six-to-12-month chunks — after reporting an incident of sexual violence to their campus Title IX coordinator.